cr1315/rexx-vscode-extension/README.md

 Actually, I've just copied [websi96](https://github.com/websi96)'s extension and made some modifications, it can hardly be said to be my extension..

-But I'm going to add some other features with as long as I'm still working here using rexx.
+But I'm going to add some other features as long as I'm still working here using rexx.